Mobiletainment/A-Star-Pathfinding/README.md

-A* Pathfinding
+A* Pathfinding Example
 =============
-An A* Pathfinding example

 What is it?
 ------------
-[A*](http://en.wikipedia.org/wiki/Pathfinding#A.2A_Algorithm) is a pathfinding algorithm often used in video games.
-In this example, the player can set a start and end point with the mouse.
-Between these points, a way with the least cost is calculated (each tile has different costs or may be unwalkable).
-Furthermore, an enemy is placed on the field and can be controlled with the arrow keys.
-Within its influence radius, the tiles get more expensive and therefore an other way might be chosen instead one leading through the enemy.
+[A*](http://en.wikipedia.org/wiki/Pathfinding#A.2A_Algorithm) is a pathfinding algorithm commonly used in video games.
+In this example, you choose the start and end point of the route first.
+The algorithm then finds the path with the least costs between these points, considering that each tile has different costs or may be even unwalkable.
+Furthermore, you're able to navigate Pacman accross the field.
+Paths that cross Pacman's near surroundings (i.e. within Pacman's influence radius) experience increased costs and may get more expensive than a longer way around Pacman.
+The algorithm therfore dynamically re-evaluates pathes that cross Pacman's influence radius and adapts the route as necessesary.

 ![Screenshot](/docs/Icon.png?raw=true)